Lay3rLabs/cw-middleware/docs/USAGE.md

 4. set the `FAUCET_URL` to tap the faucet (if needed)
 5. running the command

-For the sake of convenience, we've put the typical env vars in a `.docker.env`
+For the sake of convenience, we've put the typical env vars in a `.docker.env` and so the following commands just use that.

 ## Examples